Haron123/Getting-Started-with-Colognechip-Eval-Board-and-LiteX/README.md

 ## Uploading the Code to the Evalboard

 After Compiling you will have a demo.bin, we wanna get this uploaded to the SoC of the Board

+Now theres a few Issues im still having with uploading the Code, I will first show the way that works for me, and a way that is easier and might work for you.

 ### Method 1: